 Janet Hibbert – Janet has extensive experience of trusteeship and organisational development in the voluntary sector.
 Janet has run her own consultancy for 20 years for the community sector and chaired funding conferences for national charities at the House of Commons.

-Yeliz Osman - Yeliz has worked for seven years on violence against women and girls (VAWG) issues, with varied responsibilities across the public and voluntary sectors.
+Yeliz Osman - Yeliz has worked for many years on violence against women and girls (VAWG) issues, with varied responsibilities across the public and voluntary sectors.
 She currently works as a Policy and Programme Delivery Officer in the VAWG Team at the Mayor’s Office for Policing and Crime and has developed and managed complex projects covering a broad range of issues affecting women and girls including trafficking and sexual exploitation, prostitution, domestic and sexual violence and harmful practices such as female genital mutilation and forced marriage.
 She also has two years experience as a Trustee for a women's organisation which delivers a range of VAWG services.

 We provide educational material to groups such as WOMANKIND Worldwide, Rape Crisis and Nottinghamshire Domestic Violence Forum.
 Our campaign to see lads' mags and The Sport adequately regulated was supported by a wide range of organisations from the Truth About Rape Campaign to the European Women's Lobby.